gaehlerm/SoftwareEngineering/README.md

 ### Boolean logic

 Some people even start to encode all kind of logic into strings.
 This is dreadful.
-At times this is also called "stringly typed" to highlight that there should be proper types used instead of strings.
+At times this is also called "stringly typed" to highlight that there should be proper types used instead of strings. // see also "primitive obsession"

 This example I found in the book Clean Code p.128 where Robert C. Martin (aka.
 Uncle Bob) did some refactoring on a unit test.
 A book I can highly recommend.
 But here he somehow went haywire.
 What he explained all made sense, but he somehow missed  that one should never write code like that.